European History - From Prehistory To 19TH Century

 glory, the two emperors Constantine

-and Diocletian decided to split the Roman Empire in to two parts in the 4th Century AD.
+and Diocletian decided to split the Roman Empire into two parts in the 4th Century AD.
 The Western Roman Empire with its capital

-Rome, while the other was Eastern Roman
+Rome, while the other was the Eastern Roman

 Empire (Byzantine Empire) with its capital Constantinople (now Istanbul).
 The Eastern Roman